jh1993/UnderusedOptions/README.txt

 - SH limit increased to 2.

 Crystal Power:
+- Now makes glassify no longer increase ice resistance on enemies.
 - Now instead inflicts an ice resonance debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
 Damage buff is based on the number of units with glassify and ice resonance.
 If freeze duration is refreshed or extended, ice resonance duration will be adjusted to match if shorter.
 If ice resonance is removed prematurely and the enemy is still frozen, it will automatically reapply itself.

 Faestone: